-A. Disclosure of private street status.
-The following disclosures shall appear on any final plat containing a private street as approved under the provisions of Section 2304, if applicable:

-1. All Private Streets.
+- A. Disclosure of private street status.
+The following disclosures shall appear on any final plat containing a private street as approved under the provisions of Section 2304, if applicable: - 1.
+All Private Streets.

-"No public agency is presently responsible for maintenance of the private street(s) shown on this plat.
-Private streets are for the use of all owners of property within this development and their guests; any governmental agency or personnel or equipment thereof granted perpetual access over all such private streets to accomplish or fulfill any service or function for which the agency is responsible; any agency or organization designated by a governmental agency to perform a designated function shall also be granted access the same as that government agency.
-Any governmental agency exercising its access rights shall have the same rights and only such liabilities as it would have on any public lands, rights-of-way, or easements."
+"Cumberland County and other No public agencies agency is presently have no enforcement responsibility regarding responsible for maintenance or encroachments into of the private street(s) right(s)-of-way as shown on this plat.
+Private streets are for the use of all owners of property within this subdivision/development and their guests; any governmental agency or personnel or equipment thereof granted perpetual access over all such private streets to accomplish or fulfill any service or function for which the agency is responsible; any agency or organization designated by a governmental agency to perform a designated function shall also be granted access the same as that government agency.
+Any governmental agency exercising its access rights shall have the same rights and only such liabilities as it would have on any public lands, rights-of-way, or easements.